epic-kitchens/epic-kitchens-download-scripts/README.md

 The script requires Python **3.5+** and  **no external libraries**.

+# Erratum

+**Important:** We have recently detected an error in our pre-extracted RGB and Optical flow frames for two videos in our dataset.
+This does not affect the videos themselves or any of the annotations in this github.
+However, if you've been using our pre-extracted frames, you can fix the error at your end by [following the instructions in this link](https://github.com/epic-kitchens/epic-kitchens-100-annotations/blob/master/README.md#erratum)

 # Using the script

 The script accepts a number of arguments that allow you to specify what you want to download: by default the script will download **everything** to your **home directory**.